benbrastmckie/.config/README.md

 brew cask install skim
 ```

-You will need to grant permision to open Skim by opening Mac System Settings, and approving the application in Security.
+You will need to grant permission to open Skim by opening Mac System Settings, and approving the application in Security.
 In order to tell Vimtex to open Skim, run the following command in the terminal:

 ```